-NASHVILLE, Tennessee — January 30 – Following is the prepared text of Gov. Bill Haslam’s (R) 2012 state of the state address:
+NASHVILLE, Tennessee — Feb.
+1 — Following in the prepared text of Gov. Bill Haslam’s (R) 2013 State of the State Address:

 Lieutenant Governor Ramsey, Speaker Harwell, Speaker Pro Tem Watson, Speaker Pro Tem Matheny, Members of the 107th General Assembly, Justices, Constitutional Officers, friends, guests, fellow Tennesseans and my favorite First Lady ever, Crissy: